ycm-core/ycmd/README.md

 - `capabilities'`: Overrides the default LSP capabilities of ycmd.
   - If you enable `workspace/configuration` support, check the extra conf details, relevant to LSP servers.
+- `triggerCharacters`: Override the LSP server's trigger characters for completion.
+This can be useful when the server obnoxiously requests completion on every character or for example on whitespace characters.

 ```json
 {